 Lunch

-For a taste of local flavor, enjoy a meal at The Bar-Bill Tavern, Kornerstone Café and Juice Bar, or Left Coast Taco.
+For a taste of local flavor, enjoy a meal at Bar-Bill Tavern, Kornerstone Café & Juice Bar, or Left Coast Taco.

 Afternoon

-Visit some of the unique shops such as Beulah’s General Store, Fowler’s Chocolates, Four Honey Bees Cottage, Head Over Heels, and Vidler’s 5 & 10, a historic five-and-dime store that has been in operation since 1953.
+Visit unique shops such as Beulah’s General Store, Fowler’s Chocolates, Four Honey Bees Cottage, Head Over Heels, and Vidler’s 5 & 10, a historic five-and-dime that has been in operation since 1953.

-Sample some local brews at 42 North Brewing Company and Aurora Brew Works.
+Sample some local brews at 42 North Brewing Company or Aurora Brew Works.

-Alternatively, drive one mile west of the village on Buffalo Road to enjoy a stroll through historic Knox Farm State Park, where walking paths wind through the former country estate of Buffalo’s Knox family.
-Wander through woodlands and meadows and around the magnificent residence, with its abandoned swimming pool overtaken by nature.
-The park also offers an expansive dog park, with four sections dedicated to dogs of varying sizes.
+Alternatively, drive one mile west of the village on Buffalo Road to explore the historic Knox Farm State Park.
+This park offers walking paths that wind through the former country estate of the Knox family.
+Visitors can explore woodlands and meadows while taking in the sights around the impressive residence, which features an abandoned swimming pool that has been reclaimed by nature.

 Dinner

-Treat yourself to a delicious meal at The Griffon Gastropub, 189 Burger, Rick’s on Main, or The Roycroft Inn, where you’ll find Arts-and-Crafts-inspired decor throughout the historic building.
+Treat yourself to a delicious meal at The Griffon Gastropub, 189 Burger, Rick’s on Main, or The Roycroft Inn, where you’ll find Arts and Crafts decor throughout the historic building.
 Save room for Rosie’s Handcrafted Ice Cream!

 Signature Events